A Midlife Crisis - People Development Magazine

 4. Emerging Elements

 After addressing the foundational elements, new opportunities may emerge.
 Midlife can shift work from a need to a desire.
 You may change from accumulating possessions to contributing value.
-Recognizing that your most important work lies ahead, this stage can focus on contributing to humanity.
+Recognising that your most important work lies ahead, this stage can focus on contributing to humanity.
 It can also be a time for creativity and savouring life’s experiences.

 5. Bringing It All Together